MicrosoftDocs/win32/desktop-src/uxguide/mess-confirm.md

 The original annoying confirmation.

 This was a very bad start.
 If you want users to hate your program, just sprinkle confirmations like this throughout.
 To understand why, consider the user's point of view.
-The user just asked to perform an action—by the definition of a confirmation—so unless something was somehow clicked or pressed accidentally, of course the user wants to proceed.
+The user just asked to perform an action by the definition of a confirmation so unless something was somehow clicked or pressed accidentally, of course the user wants to proceed.

 Not only are unnecessary confirmations annoying, but they aren't effective in protecting the user from mistakes.
 Users quickly discover when a program has unnecessary confirmations and their natural response is to dismiss them as quickly as possible, often without reading.
 Consequently, such confirmations do little more than add an extra step to these tasks.

-Don't use confirmations just because there is the possibility of users making a mistake. **Rather, confirmations are most effective when used to confirm actions that have significant or unintended consequences.** Good confirmations never state the obvious; they should communicate something users need to be aware of—a good reason not to continue.
+Don't use confirmations just because there is the possibility of users making a mistake. **Rather, confirmations are most effective when used to confirm actions that have significant or unintended consequences.** Good confirmations never state the obvious; they should communicate something users need to be aware of a good reason not to continue.
 And they are used only when they are really needed by an action, such as asking users to save changes only when there are changes worth saving.
 Doing so demands the user's attention only when it is truly warranted.

 For other types of confirmations, there is often a better design alternative than forcing users to answer a question.